This Project Taught Me More About Leadership Than Programming: Two Postmortem Lessons

 Lesson 2: Once you touch it, you own it

-At some point, we needed to extend an existing feature.
+I bet you have heard that, too.
+That was what our Product Owner told us to extend an existing feature.
 We needed to import an Excel file with a list of guests into a group event.

 The next thing we knew was that the already-working component had issues.
 The original team was laid off, and we couldn’t get our questions answered or count on them to fix those issues.
+We were in the dark.

 What was a simple coding task turned out to be a longer one.
+Weeks later, we were still fixing issues and closing tickets.
+Nothing related to our task.

 Lesson learned!
 Once you touch it, you own it!